 Quitting opiates is no small feat.
-The nausea, diarrhea, sweats, chills, cravings, irritability, runny nose, sleepless nights, mood swings, headaches, cramps and restless legs are a terrifying prospect for someone who decides to get clean.
+Nausea, diarrhea, sweats, chills, cravings, irritability, runny nose, sleepless nights, mood swings, headaches, cramps, and restless legs are a terrifying prospect for someone who decides to get clean.
 However, thanks to science, things can be a bit easier.

 So what happens when you have been on Suboxone for months or years, and become ready to be totally clean?
+When will you be able to discontinue use?
 What is Suboxone detox like?

 Suboxone has a much longer half-life than opiates, and stays in the body much longer.
 The first three days of Suboxone detox can be similar, or more intense, than withdrawals from heroin.
 Sweats, chills, nausea, vomiting, disorientation, diarrhea, cramps, headaches, cramps, aches, along with intense cravings.

 Throughout the remainder of the first week, the psychological effects are most apparent.
 Insomnia, depression, anxiety, irritability, anxiety, and agitation are to be expected.
 Luckily, at this point medications such as Lucemyra and antidepressants may begin to be introduced to help ease the symptoms.
 But, can suboxone withdrawal cause death?